-Allotment details
+ALLOTMENT DET AILS .

-Lot Number: Street:
+Lot number Street

-Owner details

-Name:

--

-Email:

-Builder details

-Name:
+OWNER DETAILS

+Mailing address

+Contact number ontact number

+Email

+BUILDER DETAILS

+Name

-Mailing Address:
+Mailing address

-Contact Number: Email:
+Contact number

-Attachments
+Email

+ATTACHMENTS

+☐ Completed checkli

-Completed checklist 1 copy of proposed Floorplans, Roof plans and Elevations
+☐ 1 copy of proposed☐ 1 copy of site plan floor and roof plans and elevations

-1 copy of Site plan 1 copy of Materials and Colours schedule
+1 copy of materials and colours schedule

-Non-conforming designs (to be completed for designs that do not comply with Design Guidelines) List measures taken to ensure that standards are being upheld or improved:
+List measures taken to ns (to be completed for designs that do not comply with Design Guidelines) ensure that standards are being upheld or improved:

-List reasons why this home design will add chara
+ome design will add character to the overall estate:

-Where colour selections or materials differ samples or images of your selection for as from pre-approved palette, please provide seessment.
+tions or materials differ from pre-approved palette, please provide of your selection for assessment.

-Submitted by:
+Submitted by

-Print name: Date:
+Name (printed) Date